vcs-python/libvcs/README.md

 True
 ```

-Parse and adjust a git url:
+Parse and adjust a Git URL:

 ```
 from libvcs.parse.git import GitUrl